-The CITAS Lecture Series (Ringvorlesung) takes place each winter semester.
-It is open not only to students from across the humanities and social sciences but also to the general public.
+The CITAS Lecture Series (Ringvorlesung) is open not only to students from across the humanities and social sciences but also to the general public.
 The series features lectures from scholars from the University of Regensburg and the Leibniz Institute for East and Southeast European Studies (IOS), while also giving a platform to guest speakers.

 In 2018/19, the lecture series offered insight into the entanglements of the nation with globalization.
 The following year, the issue of crisis in its national, regional and transnational dimensions was central.

-In winter semester 2020/21, the series focuses on European-American relations from the nineteenth century to the present.
+In winter semester 2020/21, the series focused on European-American relations from the nineteenth century to the present.

 Details of the previous lectures in the current and past series can be found below.